 Robert, would that be ok for you?
 Could you create the icon?

-#14 Updated by Alexandre Neto over 5 years ago
+#14 Updated by Alexandre Neto almost 10 years ago

 In fact, using the green color is more in line with what's used in the digitizing toolbars (new feature, move feature, rotate feature and delete part).
 Don't know if those icons are not too similar to distinguish with a quick glance.
 The difference will lay almost only on the small icon in the right corner.
 And that might become a new problem.